 If you are not satisfied, just contact support withing 30 days of your purchase and you will get your money back.
 No questions asked.

-A monthly webinar for the next 12 months after the purchase
+A monthly bonus lesson for the next 12 months after the purchase

 Automated testing is a very broad topic, and I have a lot of material that didn't make it to this course (yet).
-That's why I decided to arrange a monthly webinar that helps you to learn new skills.
+That's why I decided to publish a monthly bonus lesson that helps you to learn new skills.

 For example, during the year 2019 I will help you to write both unit and integration tests for Spring and Spring Boot web applications with JUnit 5 and Kotlin.